CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>     VRF

-### Atrributes
+### Attributes

   enable       Turn the feature 'on' or 'off'.
-The default is 'off'. metric       Metric value for destination routing protocol metric-type  Set OSPF External Type 1/2 metrics route-map    Optional policy to apply to this advertisement always       When 'off', only advertise default route if one exists in the
+The default is 'off'.

+  metric       Metric value for destination routing protocol

+  metric-type  Set OSPF External Type 1/2 metrics

+  route-map    Optional policy to apply to this advertisement

+  always       When 'off', only advertise default route if one exists in the rib.
-               rib.
 This is the default.

 ## nv set vrf <vrf-id> router ospf default-originate metric-type 1-2

 ### Usage